E. I. Cole - The Bohemian Bummer case 1897

 • Jury - E. E. Poulton, H. W. Willmott, E. P. Furniss, and Robert Munro

 Cole and his troupe visited Armidale in February and March of 1897, performing a number of shows.
 This included presentation of a play concerning the activities of the Kelly Gang.
-During April some scurrilous material concerning Col was published in a local newspaper.
+During April some scurrilous material concerning Cole was published in a local newspaper.
 He subsequently brought a case of libel against it in May.
 Later the following year, the unfortunate death in Forbes of Kate Kelly, young sister to the famous bushranger Ned Kelly, was to mistakenly become connected with a Bohemian Variety Company performance entitled Life and Adventures of the Kelly Gang.
 By this time the derogatory title of Bohemian Bummer had now stuck to Cole, and the label of medical quack was also bandied about.

 ------------------